-It’s as easy as 1-2-3 to strengthen your teeth with fluoride!
+It’s as easy as 1-2-3 to protect your child’s teeth and strengthen them with fluoride!
 When sugars in food and beverages mix with bacteria in the mouth, they create acid.
 Acid damages tooth enamel, or the outer covering of the tooth.
 The enamel loses mineral and breaks down.
 However, enamel will remineralize when exposed to fluoride.
 Too much demineralization and not enough remineralization leads to tooth decay.
 Fluoride plays a very important role in strengthening the enamel and preventing cavities and tooth decay.
 Make these simple changes in your daily habits and you can crush childhood cavities!

 Drink Fluoridated Water

 Drink tap water.
 Municipal water is a very important source of fluoride.
 Most communities have added fluoride to their public water.
 Drink fluoridated public tap water!
 It is one of the top 10 most effective public health measures of the 20th century.

 If you have a private well, it is important to test the water for fluoride content.
 You can get water test kits from your local Department of Health or Public Health agency.
 Your well may not have sufficient amounts of fluoride or it may have too much fluoride depending on the ground water supply.
 In either case, you should consult with your family doctor or dentist.